dissorial/doc-chatbot/README.md

 ### NextAuth Secret

-- You can generate this by running `npx nextauth secret` in your terminal.
+- You can generate this by running `openssl rand -base64 32` in Git Bash.

 ### JWT Secret

-- You can generate this by running `npx nextauth jwt-secret` in your terminal.
+- You can generate this by running `openssl rand -base64 32` in Git Bash.

 ### NextAuth URL